 - 1. Families are informed about the event by receiving a phone call immediately (within an hour) following the incident. - 2.
 Both sets of parents are notified that their child was bitten or their child bit. - 3.
 A written report of the event is reviewed by the school director or assistant director and sent home to the parents. - 4.
 The teachers carefully document the sequence of actions just before, during, and the response to the bite.
 In the event a pattern emerges, the recorded information will be used to develop a discrete plan of action. - 5.
-A pattern of biting is indicated if three bites occur within a one-month time frame. - a.
-If an action plan is formed and put into place, a multidisciplinary team, including the classroom teacher, age group mentor, curriculum director, developmental support

-- coordinator, parents, and possibly outside professionals (as appropriate), will meet to discuss how best to support the child. - b.
-The developmental support coordinator will use the information from the team to clearly outline the strategies that will be used to address and extinguish the biting behavior.
+The team will see if a pattern of biting is indicated (three bites occur within a one-month time frame) - a.
+If a pattern is established an action plan is formed and put into place.
+A multidisciplinary team, including the classroom teacher, curriculum director, developmental support coordinator, parents, and possibly outside professionals (as appropriate), will meet to discuss how best to support the child - b.
+The developmental support coordinator will use the information from the team to clearly outline the strategies to be used in addressing and extinguish the biting behavior.
 The strategies may include work in the classroom and suggestions for parents to implement at home. - c.
-For the multidisciplinary team to be successful and ultimately address the challenging behaviors, parents are expected to be active members in the processes and follow through with agreed-upon steps in a timely fashion.
+For the multidisciplinary team to be successful and ultimately address the challenging behaviors, parents are expected to be active members in the process and follow through with agreed-upon steps in a timely fashion.